Bacterial Vaginosis (BV)

 Will bacterial vaginosis (BV) come back?

 BV can resolve (go away) with effective treatment.
 You do not develop any immunity to BV once you’ve had it.
 However, 50% of people who are treated for BV will get another BV infection within the next 3 months to a year.
-Research studies are being done to understand why BV comes back in some people and develop better treatments.
+Do I need to let my sexual partner/s know I have bacterial vaginosis (BV)?

 Do I need to let my sexual partner/s know I have bacterial vaginosis (BV)?

-If you have been diagnosed with BV you are not obligated to let your sexual partner/s know, although you may choose to inform them.
-Sometimes it is helpful to test and treat your sexual partner/s if they also have a vagina.
+If you have been diagnosed with BV you are not obligated to let your sexual partner/s know, although you may choose to inform them and discuss testing and treatment for regular partners.

 What should I do if a sexual partner of mine has been diagnosed with bacterial vaginosis (BV)?